Henriqout/Automated-Email/README.md

-IN CODE EDITOR/ If you dowload only to test, feel free to use the .exe file in dist folder.
+If you dowload only to test, feel free to use the .exe file in dist folder.

+IN CODE EDITOR

 ## Automated Gmail Email Sender